ylapp1/pizzaservice/README.md

 ## Description

-Database management tool for orders of a pizza delivery service including a database schema for mysql.
+Database management tool for orders of a pizza delivery service using propel and mysql.

 Interfaces to manage the database are:
-* CLI: Input data into the database
+* CLI: Tool to create ingredients, pizzas and to complete orders
-* Web: View the data that is stored in the database
+* Web: A website on which customers can order pizzas

 ## Set up the development environment